-The problem has stumped the leading mathematicians of the time-Leibniz, Stirling, de Moivre, and all the Bernoullis-until Euler came along.
-Typically for Euler, he started using his stupendous capabilities of mental calculations and his adroiteness in speeding up slowly converging series to calculate $\zeta(2)$ to seven decimal places (E20).
+The problem had stumped the leading mathematicians of the time-Leibniz, Stirling, de Moivre, and all the Bernoullis-until Euler came along.
+Typically for Euler, he started, using his tremendous dexterity of calculation and his adroitness in speeding up slowly converging series, to calculate $\zeta(2)$ in E20 to seven decimal places (cf. Gautschi [13, §2]).
 (Stirling, already in 1730, actually calculated the series to nine decimal places, but Euler did not yet know this.)
 The breakthrough came in 1735 (published as E41 in 1740) when he showed by a brilliant but daring procedure (using Newton's identities for polynomials of infinite degree!) that

-$$\zeta(2) = \frac{\pi^2}{6} \,.$$
+$$\zeta(2) = \frac{\pi^2}{6}$$

-Spectacular as this achievement was, Euler went on to use the same method to determine $\zeta(s)$ for all even s = 2n up to 12.
+Spectacular as this achievement was, Euler went on to use the same method, with considerably more labor, to determine $\zeta(s)$ for all even s = 2n up to 12.
 He found $\zeta(2n)$ to be always a rational number multiplied by the 2nth power of π .
-It was in connection with the Basel problem that Euler in 1732 discovered a general summation procedure, found independently by Maclaurin in 1738, and promptly used it to calculate $\zeta(2)$ to twenty decimal places!
-Eventually, Euler managed to place his approach on a more solid footing, and he succeeded, in E130 (see also E212, Part II, Ch.
-5), to prove the general formula
+It was in connection with the Basel problem that Euler in 1732 discovered a general summation procedure, found independently by Maclaurin in 1738, and promptly used it to calculate $\zeta(2)$ to twenty decimal places (cf. Gautschi [13, §5.1]).
+Eventually, Euler managed to place his approach on a more solid footing, using his own partial fraction expansion of the cotangent function, and he succeeded, in E130 (see also E212, Part II, Chap.
+5, p.
+324), to prove the general formula